10 things you need to know before the opening bell (SPY, SPX, QQQ, DIA, TLRY, TSLA)

 Earnings reports trickle out.
 Red Hat reports after markets close.

-US economic keeps coming.
-Housing starts, building permits, and the current account balance will all be released at 8:30 a.m.
+US economic data keeps coming.
+Housing starts, building permits, and the current account balance are set for release at 8:30 a.m.
 ET.
 The US 10-year yield is unchanged at 3.06%.